 Tokyo, Japan men – well dressed and carry handbags

-It jarred me the first time l saw it on the train.
+It jarred me the first time l saw a Japanese man with a handbag on the train.
 I thought it was a man bag, and l was just mistaken.
 Then l saw it again and again.
 They are full on handbags, not man purses or what not.
 All sizes, all shapes, all colors.
-Carried by both younger and older guys.
+Carried by both younger and older Japanese men.
 Still not sure how l feel about that :-) , but l suppose they have stuff to carry as well.
 It just looks weird to me.
 I mention it as in l only observed this in Tokyo, not sure if it a common thing in all of Japan :-) .

 Japanese toilets are the bomb!